Driving in Merri-bek

 Our Electric Vehicle fleet

-Moreland Council has largest local government EV fleet in Victoria.
+Merri-bek City Council has the largest local government EV fleet in Victoria.

-We used 23 EVs and 10 private charging stations to refuel them.
-This includes 5 publicly available DC fast charge stations.
-We are are a leader in encouraging and promoting the transition to Electric Vehicles and zero emissions transport.
+Our Council vehicle fleet contains 29 electric vehicles, powered by 10 private charging stations to refuel them.
+We are a leader in encouraging and promoting the transition to electric vehicles and zero emissions transport.

 Car share